clicon/clixon-docs/backend.rst

 .. note::
         Clixon currently runs in a single thread and all transactions run from `begin,` to `end` without interruption.
-However, it is strongly recommended that the callbaks be thread-safe for future compatibility.
+However, it is strongly recommended that the callbacks be thread-safe for future compatibility.

 .. warning::
         Clixon can only guarantee a consistent system state if you follow